WHAT IS A MOUNTAIN ?

 Mountains cover up to one-fifth of our Earth’s surface, and every continent has at least one large stunning mountain range, with some even under the world’s oceans.

-Despite the cold conditions, some animals, plants and people still live on these mountains.
+Despite the cold conditions, some animals, plants, and people still live on mountains.